janis-commerce/router-fetcher/README.md

         * value:
             * `RouterFetcherError`.
 If the response code is >= 400.
             * Other, Request Library Error.

+For `Schemas` requests, the response will be an `object` with the [OpenAPI specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md)
 ### Codes

 The codes are the following: